coecms/nccompress/README.rst

     nccompress -r -o run[1-5]/output*/ocean*.nc random.nc ice*.nc

-or use a tool like `find` to locate the files to be compressed and pipe that into `nccompress`:
+or use a tool like ``find`` to locate the files to be compressed and pipe that into nccompress:

 ::

     find . -iname "*.nc" | nccompress -o

-Using `find` to locate files can be a good approach if the files to be compressed are a relatively small proportion of all the files in the directory tree.
+Using ``find`` to locate files can be a good approach if the files to be compressed are a relatively small proportion of all the files in the directory tree.